-California Fires Claim 31 Lives, Destroy 7,000 Structures As The Blaze Continues
+California Fires Claim 31 Lives, Destroy 7,000 Structures, As The Blaze Continues

 By Sunday, the fire was still only 25 percent contained.

-The other two fatalities in the fire came from Woolsey in Southern California.
+The other two fatalities in the fire came from the Woolsey Fire in Southern California.

-Officials expect the Camp Fire to continue to threaten the surrounding areas at this stage, with red flag warnings issued for parts of Northern California, including the around the regions of state capital Sacramento and the city of San Jose.
+Officials expect the Camp Fire to continue to threaten the surrounding areas at this stage, with red flag warnings issued for parts of Northern California, including the regions around the state capital of Sacramento and the city of San Jose.
 So far, approximately 149,000 people have had to evacuate their California homes as the threat of the fires continue to rage.

 The wind is expected to wreak havoc with the fight going into Monday, particularly across the eastern foothills and western slopes of the northern Sierra Nevada mountain range, and the Sacramento Valley.